antadde/N-SDM/data/README.md

 # N-SDM data
- Folder where input data are stored.
+ Folder where input data are stored